wnstdrr/mc-loadshader/README.md

 You can list the currently installed shaders that are located in the default directory for shaders using the -i or --installed options.
 You can also list the cache using -c or --cache options.
-The cache options are hard coded to accept spesfic name or aliases for shaders, more can be appended by modifiying the shadercache.h source file.
+The cache options are hard coded to accept specific name or aliases for shaders, more can be appended by modifiying the shadercache.h source file.

 Example -i --installed: